davidebreso/dosutils/readme.md

 # Dos Utilities

-A repo to host small DOS utilities and programs that do not deserve their own repository.
+A place to host small DOS utilities and programs that do not deserve their own repository.

 ## License